 I’ve talked a lot about ease in the past, but in this blog post I’m going to be specifically talking about ease in drop-shoulder garments.
 In this construction style, the silhouette of the garment typically has these characteristics: angled shoulder, sleeve line that comes straight down from outer shoulder and boxy body (although sometimes body shaping can be involved too):

-Here are just a few examples of drop-shoulder designs I have created:
+Here are some examples of drop-shoulder designs I have created:

 How sizing can be different in drop shoulder garments

 You may notice that in many drop-shoulder sweaters that the suggested amount of ‘ease’ is much larger than in other sweater styles (note: if you are new to knitting sweaters and aren’t sure what “ease” is, check out my blog post here for an introduction to it).
 For example, in raglan sweaters, it’s common to see the amount of suggested ease in the 1-4″ range.
-But in drop-shoulder garments you will often see 8-12″ of positive ease suggested.
+But in drop-shoulder garments you will often see 6-12″ of positive ease suggested.
 Why so much?
-Because in many drop-shoulder sweaters, it’s meant to drape off your frame loosely, not hugging your curves at all but instead just flowing downwards from the shoulder.
-So in order to have that ‘flow’ you need to pick a size whose finished circumference is approximately 8-12″ larger than your bust circumference.
-In all of the above photos, I’m wearing the garments with approximately 10-11″ of positive ease at the bust.
+Because in many drop-shoulder sweaters, it’s meant to drape off your frame loosely, not hugging your curves at all, but instead just flowing downwards from the shoulder.
+So in order to have that ‘flow’ from the shoulders you need to pick a size whose finished circumference is approximately 6-12″ larger than your circumference.
+In all of the above photos, I’m wearing the garments with approximately 8-12″ of positive ease at the bust.

 But every body is different!